LiLabAtVT/DeepTE/README.md

 -o                Output directory to store the output files.
                   Default: ./.

--i                Input sequences that are unknown TEs or DNA sequences.
+-i                Input sequences that are unknown TE sequences.

 -s                Provide supplementary dir that contains required files.